How garage door safety features work

 • Check that the weather stripping along the bottom is in good condition.
 If it is cracked, it can easily be slid off and replaced.

-• Lubricate tracks, hinges, rollers and springs with a light household oil.
+• Lubricate the moving parts of a garage door, such as the hinges, rollers and springs, with a lubricant specifically designed for garage doors (available at any home improvement store).
 Don’t use petroleum-based lubricants.
 Apply and wipe away the extra.
 Openers do not require extra lubricant.

 • Test the safety-reversing sensor once a month.